MaxUger/Jupiter/README.md

 __REMINDER: THIS PCB IS UNTESTED, IT PROBABLY DOES NOT WORK.
 THIS PROJECT IS PURELY A TECHNICAL EXERCISE__

 __This project falls under the GNU General Public License v3.0.
-This project is provided without liability, warranty and garentee of functionality.__
+This project is provided without liability, warranty, and garentee of functionality.__